Watchkeeper is a certified Uncrewed Aircraft System (UAS) that provides the Army’s Land Tactical Deep Find capability.

 Cross-cueing of sensors has provided Watchkeeper with a valuable maritime surveillance capability.

-Although Watchkeeper can technically land and take off within the flight deck restrictions of a Queen Elizabeth class aircraft carrier no plans for this have yet been announced.
+Although Watchkeeper can technically land and take off within the flight deck restrictions of a Queen Elizabeth class aircraft carrier, no plans for this have been announced, with the Royal Navy exploring other systems.

 Ground Equipment